Behale/policies/README.md

-# 37signals Policies, Terms, and Legal Stuff
+# Behale's Policies, Terms, and Legal Stuff

+Forked from 37signals' (basecamp) awesome repo.

 The rough print and the fine print.
 We try to make all our policies as clear, fair, and readable as possible.